IKP-project/Hybrid-Human-GT/README.md

 # Hybrid-Human-GT
-- The related paper is undergoing review (2026).
+- The related paper is undergoing review (HHAI 2026).
-- This repository will contain implementation code and related material after paper publication.
+- This repository will contain implementation code and related material.
 - Anonymous authors.